from copy import deepcopy

 If ``in_place = False``, a new ``IRanges`` is returned with the

-resized intervals.
+resized ranges.
 Otherwise, the current object is directly

 modified and a reference to it is returned.